 I longed to see Madrid for the art.
 So I did.
 Alone.

 However, when I took my solo trip to Madrid, I was initially worried that I was spending too much time in Spain’s capital city and limiting myself.
-I was there an entire week.
+Was Madrid even worth visiting?
+I didn’t know.
+And I was there an entire week.